Interior Designer Plano Texas

 What do I have to change?
 Do I need to change all my furniture?
 What about the architecture of my house?
 These are all questions that need to be answered.
-In most cases you can get by with minor changes to your home.
+In most cases, you can get by with minor changes to your home.
 You will almost always need to paint your walls and ceiling.
-You may not need to paint the trim if it is already off white.
+You may not need to paint the trim if it is already off-white.
 If you truly want a more Modern look then you do need to change the furniture (see photos below).
 I get people that want to make the change, but they want to keep their furniture.
 I do not have a magic wand.
 Furniture is the one thing that people think they should keep forever.
 They will change cars every couple of years, but they want to keep their furniture even if they don’t like it anymore.

 After Living Room Photo Above

-Before photos above and below
+Before 3D CAD photos below

-After Dining Room Photo Below
+After Dining Room 3D CAD Photo Below

-The dining room above is the same room as the photo above it.
+The dining room above is the same as the photo above it.
 You can see that I lightened up the room with paint.
 I also took out the wainscoting to give the room a cleaner look.
-Most dining rooms today are narrow and don’t really have room for a china cabinet, although I see a lot of them forced into dining rooms.
+Most dining rooms today are narrow and don’t have room for a china cabinet, although I see a lot of them forced into dining rooms.
 You need 30″ past the table to pull out a chair and another 20-24″ for the depth of a china cabinet.
 On the other hand, if you don’t use a china cabinet, you end up with two bare walls.
-By using a floor to ceiling mirror on one wall, we take care of two problems.
+By using a floor-to-ceiling mirror on one wall, we take care of two problems.
 We don’t need to put anything on that wall and now the room seems twice as wide.